top of page

 • You can edit and create custom logic for map styles to add even more specific details to the map.

 • Pink lines for connections and pink circles for nodes are used for default styles.
-If you see these on the map where you did not intend for them, it just means a style is not yet created.
-You can go into the editor to create the style, and once saved, the line or node will update to represent your desired look.
+If you see these on the map where you did not intend for them, it just means a style is not yet created for that connection or node.
+You can go into the Map Styles Editor to create the style, and once saved, the line or node will update to represent your desired look.

 bottom of page